-The LMBA Rookie Division has had excellent success the past 4 seasons with implementing modifications to the "traditional" game format to ensure players are more engaged and having fun.
-Baseball traditionalists may not agree with the modifications, but the number one reason children stop playing a sport is because it's not fun and / or they're bored.
-There tends to be a lot of standing around both offensively and defensively in baseball, so for young players it's necessary to modify the game while still teaching them the fundamentals to ensure they are ready to move up to the Mosquito division.
+This program implements modifications to the "traditional" game format to ensure players are more engaged and having fun.
+Baseball traditionalists may not agree with the modifications, but the number one reason children stop playing a sport is because it is not fun and/or they are bored.
+There tends to be a lot of standing around both offensively and defensively in baseball, so for young players it is necessary to modify the game while still teaching them the fundamentals to ensure they are ready to move up to the Mosquito division.

-There is a show called Blue Jays in 30 that shows you the highlights / action only from a Blue Jays game earlier that day.
-To emphasize the amount of downtime in the game of baseball, consider the fact that most Blue Jays games last 3 hours (180 minutes) yet they're able to summarize the actual action from a 3 hour game to just 30 minutes.
-Now take out the commercial breaks during the 30 minute episode and you'll probably only watch about 20 minutes of action from a 3 hour game.....that's 160 minutes (89%) of waiting / downtime.
-Using this same ratio for a 45 minute Rookie ball game without any modifications, that means there is only about 5 - 6 minutes of total player engagement as most action lasts 5 - 10 seconds within the game (eg. players hits a ground ball and runs to first base = approx. 5 seconds)
+There is a show called Blue Jays in 30 that shows you the highlights/action only from a Blue Jays game earlier that day.
+To emphasize the amount of downtime in the game of baseball, consider the fact that most Blue Jays games last 3 hours (180 minutes) yet they can summarize the actual action from a 3-hour game to just 30 minutes.
+Now take out the commercial breaks during the 30-minute episode and you will realistically only watch about 20 minutes of action from a 3-hour game.....that's 160 minutes (89%) of waiting/downtime.
+Using this same ratio for a 45-minute Rookie ball game without any modifications, which means there is only about 5 - 6 minutes of total player engagement as most action lasts 5 - 10 seconds within the game (eg. a player hits a ground ball and runs to first base = approx. 5 seconds).

-Game Modifications / Rules
+Game Modifications/Rules

-1. Home / Visitor & Scorekeeping:
+1. Home/Visitor & Scorekeeping:

-Home and visitor can be decided by a glove flip / coin toss.
-Score will not be kept, this is introduced in Mosquito.
+Home and visitor can be decided by a glove flip/coin toss.
+Score will not be kept; this is introduced in Mosquito.